Harvard Summer Program in Scandinavia

 - Transcripts (student record accepted for Harvard students)

 Program directors may ask for interviews.

-Students are notified of admissions decisions by mid-February.
+You will be notified of admissions decisions by mid- to late-February.

 - Opening banquet and final banquet